 The outsider CEOs would make investments in their business as long as they thought that it would contribute to maximizing long-term ROIC and long-term shareholder value.
 The outsiders were always willing to take short-term pain for long-term gain:

-they disdained dividends, made disciplined (occasionally large) acquisitions, used leverage selectively, bought back a lot of stock, minimized taxes, ran decentralized organizations, and focused on cash flow over reported net income. (page 207)
+[They] disdained dividends, made disciplined (occasionally large) acquisitions, used leverage selectively, bought back a lot of stock, minimized taxes, ran decentralized organizations, and focused on cash flow over reported net income.

-Thorndike notes that the advantage the outsider CEOs had was temperament, not intellect (although they were all extremely intelligent).
+Thorndike notes that the advantage the outsider CEOs had was temperament, not intellect (although they were all highly intelligent).
 They understood that what mattered was rationality and patience.

 BOOLE MICROCAP FUND

 An equal weighted group of micro caps generally far outperforms an equal weighted (or cap-weighted) group of larger stocks over time.
 See the historical chart here: http://boolefund.com/best-performers-microcap-stocks/

 This outperformance increases significantly by focusing on cheap micro caps.
 Performance can be further boosted by isolating cheap microcap companies that show improving fundamentals.
 We rank microcap stocks based on these and similar criteria.

 There are roughly 10-20 positions in the portfolio.
 The size of each position is determined by its rank.
 Typically the largest position is 15-20% (at cost), while the average position is 8-10% (at cost).
 Positions are held for 3 to 5 years unless a stock approaches intrinsic value sooner or an error has been discovered.

 The goal of the Boole Microcap Fund is to outperform the Russell Microcap Index over time, net of fees.
 The Boole Fund has low fees.